-In the digital world of today, so many people are now going online to find information and compare their options. if it’s difficult for people to find you online, you’re most likely losing out on a significant amount of potential new business.
+In today’s digital world, your clients are going online to find information and compare their options.
+If it’s difficult for people to discover your law firm, you’re most likely losing out on a significant amount of potential clients.

 What is SEO?

-Search engine optimization (SEO) is the practice of driving more visitors to your law firm’s website by increasing your website’s position in search engine results pages: the links that show up after you enter something on Google, Bing, or another search engine.
+SEO is the practice of driving more visitors to your law firm’s website by increasing your website’s position in search engine results pages.
+In other words, the links that show up after you enter something on Google, Bing, or another search engine.

-SEO ranking factors for law firms can be broken down into three categories:
+Law firm SEO ranking factors can be broken down into three categories:

 Backlinks and off-page citations